Why we loved Copenhagen with kids

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, although I receive a small commission that goes towards the running of this blog.

 Have you visited Copenhagen with kids?
-Let me know what you enjoyed in the comments below.
+What were your favourite things to see in Copenhagen?
+Let me know your suggestions of what to do in Copenhagen with kids in the comments below.

 Looking for other city break ideas with young children?
 Here’s my guide to the best walled cities to visit in Europe with kids.